 Three years ago, The North Face even helped finance a study that revealed dyeing and treatment of textiles contributes to 20% of the world’s water pollution.
 Yet, despite researcher’s findings, The North Face has not made any changes to reduce the clothing manufacturer’s carbon footprint.

 The North Face has the audacity to climate-shame fossil fuel companies, while the company uses services that emit tons of carbon emissions and is tied to questionable labor practices and workshops.
 The basis of the clothing producer’s success is the result of using fossil fuels despite funding environmentalist causes and lobbying efforts to address climate change.
-The North Face’s green campaigns are built on lies and they should clean up their own act since The North Face has no business scolding others for their conduct.
+The North Face should clean up their own act since the company has no business scolding others for their conduct.